 - Price.
 Expenses vary for both platforms, but WordPress ultimately has a lower startup cost.

-If you think WordPress may be the website builder for you, consider letting us help you maintain your new website.
-At WP Buffs, our expert team will handle updates, backups, and more so that you can focus on growing your brand.
+If you think WordPress is the best website platform for your needs, consider letting us help you maintain your new website.
+At WP Buffs, our expert team will handle updates, backups, and more, so you can focus on growing your brand.
 Check out our plans today!